cloudengio/go.pkgs/cmdutil/subcmd/README.md

  2. If the list contains n arguments then exactly that number of arguments is expected, unless, the last argument in the list is '...' in which case at least that number is expected.
+Similarly if an argument ends in '...' then at least the preceding number of arguments is expected.

  3. If there is a single item in the list and it is enclosed in [] (in a quoted string), then 0 or 1 arguments are expected.